kickbyte-kb/fabricator/fabricator-assemble/README.md

 #### Docs

-Docs are just a generic way to capture toolkit documenation that's not specific to a material.
+Docs are just a generic way to capture project documenation that's not specific to a material.
 This could be something like JavaScript architecture, accessibility guidelines, etc.

 Docs are written in markdown and are stored in `src/docs` by default.